-Pre-requisites: ALHS 1090 Medical Terminology for Allied Health Sciences
+• Pre-requisites: ALHS 1090 Medical Terminology for Allied Health Sciences

-HIMT 1400 Coding and Classification - ICD
+HIMT 1400 Coding and Classification - ICD Basic (4)

-Basic (4)

 This course provides the student an introduction to Medical Coding & Classification of diseases, injuries, encounters, and procedures using standard applications of Medical Coding Guidelines to support reimbursement of healthcare services.

-Pre-requisites: All required
+- Pre-requisites: All required

-ALHS 1090 - Medical Terminology for Allied Health Sciences
+- ALHS 1090 Medical Terminology for Allied Health Sciences

-ALHS 1011 - Structure and Function of the Human Body or MAST 1120 - Human Pathological Conditions
+- $\circ$ $\;$ ALHS 1011 Structure and Function of the Human Body or $\;$

+- MAST 1120 Human Pathological Conditions

-BIOL2113 - Anatomy and Physiology I
+- o BIOL2113 Anatomy and Physiology I

-BIOL2113L- Anatomy and Physiology I Lab
+- BIOL2113L- Anatomy and Physiology I Lab

-BIOL2114 - Anatomy and Physiology II
+- BIOL2114 Anatomy and Physiology II

-BIOL2114L - Anatomy and Physiology II Lab
+- BIOL2114L Anatomy and Physiology II Lab

+• Co-requisites: All Required

-HIMT 1350 - Pharmacotherapy
+• HIMT 1350 - Pharmacotherapy

-HIMT 1410 Coding and Classification - ICD
+HIMT 1410 Coding and Classification - ICD Advanced (3)

-Advanced (3) This course provides the student with case studies for in-depth review of inpatient and outpatient record formats as found in current healthcare settings.
+This course provides the student with case studies for in-depth review of inpatient and outpatient record formats as found in current healthcare settings.
 Advanced coding skills and use of industry applications to apply coding and billing standards will be the focus to develop auditing and compliance strategies in the work setting.

-Pre-requisites: HIMT 1400 - Coding and Classification - ICD Basic
+• Pre-requisites: HIMT 1400 - Coding and Classification - ICD Basic

-HIMT 2150 Healthcare
+HIMT 2150 Healthcare Statistics (2)

-Statistics (2)

 This course analyzes the study of methods and formulas used in computing and preparing statistical reports for health care services and vital records.
 It also focuses on the study of methods and techniques used in presenting statistical data.

-Pre-requisites: MATH 1111 - College Algebra or MATH 1101- Mathematical Modeling or MATH 1103 - Qualitative Skills & Reasoning
+• Pre-requisites: MATH 1111 - College Algebra or MATH 1101- Mathematical Modeling or MATH 1103 - Qualitative Skills & Reasoning

-HIMT 2200 Performance
+HIMT 2200 Performance Improvement (2)

-Improvement (2)